ibm-cloud-docs/power-iaas/getting-started-PER.md

 The PER system creates a direct connection to the IBM Cloud MPLS (Multi Protocol Label Switching) backbone, making it easy for different parts of IBM network to communicate with each other.
 Specifically, IBM added a pair of routers to each {{site.data.keyword.powerSys_notm}} pod (a collection of virtual servers instance) with an aggregate connectivity of 400 Gbps.

-PER is sequentially rolled out and currently available in only DAL10.
+IBM is sequentially rolling out PER and currently available in only DAL10.
 {: note}

-These new routers (PERs) associate specific {{site.data.keyword.powerSys_notm}} networks w(ith unique MPLS route distinguishers (RDs).
+These new routers (PERs) associate specific {{site.data.keyword.powerSys_notm}} networks with unique MPLS route distinguishers (RDs).
 This makes it easy for different networks to communicate with each other across the IBM Cloud MPLS backbone.

 To facilitate communication between {{site.data.keyword.powerSys_notm}} instances and other parts of the network, such as [Classic infrastructure](/docs/virtual-servers?topic=virtual-servers-getting-started-tutorial), [Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started), and remote {{site.data.keyword.powerSys_notm}} instances, [Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started&interface=ui) is used.